golioth/docs/docs/application-services/3-location/3-querying.md

 ### Fleet Location Visualization

-Projects using the Golioth Location service can the location of devices that have recently obtained position information by navigating to the `Location` section in the console.
+Projects using the Golioth Location service can observe the location of devices that have recently obtained position information by navigating to the `Location` section in the console.

 ### Device Location Queries